AleshaOleg/holy-grail-markup/organic/README.md

 # Organic

 ## Usage
-This example is already builded, but if you build it by yourself, here is a guide:
+This example is already built, but if you want build it by yourself, here is a guide:

 `npm i`